uselessaddress/hexo-back-up/source/_posts/repr-linux-common-command.md

 bsh: Command interpreter (Shell)
 bc: Command line calculator
 bunzip2: Unzip .bz2 files

-cat: Concatenate a file print it to the screen
 chgrp: Change the group designation of a file
-chmod: Change file permissions
-chown: Change the owner of a file
 cjpeg: Compress an image file to a JPEG file
 clear: Clear terminal screen (command line)
 comm: Compare two sorted files